GoogleCloudPlatform/compute-image-tools/docs/image-import.md

 Some basic concepts to start with:

 *   **Virtual Disk**: Virtual disk is a file that encapsulates the content of a virtualized disk in a virtualization environment.
 Virtual Disks are critical components of virtual machines for holding boot media and data.
-Virtualization platforms (eg VMWare, Hyper-v, KVM etc) each have their own format for virtual disks.
+Virtualization platforms (e.g. VMWare, Hyper-v, KVM, etc.) each have their own format for virtual disks.
 *   **Persistent Disk**: Compute Engine Persistent Disk is a Compute Engine resource that is equivalent to disk drives in physical computers and virtualdisks in a virtualization environment.
 *   **GCE Image**: Image is an immutable representation of a Persistent Disk and is used for creating multiple disks from one single templatized version.